 Lagrange’s Mean Value Theorem is derived from Rolle’s Theorem.
 If a function is continuous in a given closed interval, and it is differentiable in the given open interval.
 Then there is at least one value of c, between the given interval, the tangent at which is parallel to the line joining endpoints of the interval.
 Watch the video lecture to grab this concept.

 Cauchy’s Mean Value Theorem is the extension of the Lagrange’s Mean Value Theorem.
 If two functions are continuous in the given closed interval, are differentiable in the given open interval, and the derivative of the second function is not equal to zero in the given interval.
 Then there is at least one value of c between the given interval such that the ratio of the difference of the function values at the endpoints of the first function to the second function is same as the ratio of the slope at c of first to the second function.
 See the video tutorial to learn it visually.

-We will keep updating this post over time, so keep checking this post for the latest updates.
+We will keep updating this post over time, so keep checking this post for the latest updates and other advanced engineering maths videos and basic maths tutorials.
 If you have any queries, comment us or visit contact us page to reach out to us and we will clear your doubts in no time.